carlwilson/CITS-3DPM/specification/implementation/implementation.md

 **3DPM10:** there SHOULD be a PREMIS file produced according to the CSPM and the requirements of this CITS in the representation/metadata/preservation folder of each Representation of the Information Package.

-<a name="Section4.2.5"><a/>

 ### Rights Metadata

 From the principle above detailed Rights information should be recorded within PREMIS and as such a PREMIS file should be included at package level to contain this.

 **3DPM11:** there SHOULD be a PREMIS file produced according to the CSPM and the requirements of this CITS in the metadata/preservation folder of the Information Package containing Rights information.